 - Slicing without installing any additional software (coming soon for Pro version)

 - Webcam & timelapse support

 - Upload new printer firmware via our web inteface.

 - Extendable web front end

-- Local slicing cloud with other installations using the same license key (coming soon)
+- Local slicing cloud with other installations using the same license key (coming soon for Pro version)

-Repetier-Server runs on Windows XP and later versions, Max OS X with 32 or 64 bit, linux 32 and 64 bit for supported linux distributions like Ubuntu, Debian, Mint, Raspian and other Debian like distributions.
+Repetier-Server runs on Windows XP and later versions, Max OS X 64 bit 10.10 or newer, linux 32 and 64 bit for supported linux distributions like Ubuntu, Debian, Mint, Raspian and other Debian like distributions.